Artist’s impression of the approved memorial

 The Battle of Crete Memorial Committee WA (BCMC WA) was established in 2016.
-The BCMC WA is seeking to erect a designated war memorial in Kings Park to recognise the sacrifices made by ANZACs and Greeks in the Battle of Crete campaign.
-In advocating a memorial, the BCMC WA seeks to commemorate the courage, sacrifice and commitment of those who served and endured the Battle of Crete.
-In particular, Australian service personnel with direct links to Western Australia and the people of Crete, who on so many occasions risked their lives to assist them.
-2021 marks the 80th anniversary of the battle and is the intended date for the completion of this project.
+The BCMC WA now has approval to erect a designated war memorial in Kings Park to recognise the sacrifices made by ANZACs and Greeks in the Battle of Crete campaign.
+In advocating the memorial, the BCMC WA seeks to commemorate the courage, sacrifice and commitment of those who served and endured the Battle of Crete.
+In particular, Australian service personnel with direct links to Western Australia and to the people of Crete, who on so many occasions risked their lives to assist our troops.

 The Battle of Crete Memorial Appeal is administered